• Skip to primary navigation

 This dough will be thick but should still be pretty easy to stir.
 If you find it is getting too dry (due to the kind of protein powder or peanut butter), you can add 1-2 more tbsp. apple sauce.

 You want to press down the dough with your fingers or a fork to ensure that the cookies are all relatively even in thickness.
-This will help the cookies all cook evenly and ensure you don’t get over or undercooked peanut butter cookies.
+This will help them all cook evenly and ensure you don’t get over or undercooked peanut butter cookies.

 Protein peanut butter cookies on a baking sheet.